 - excellent problem solvers

-If you’re the kind of person that has the eye for detail and already picks up mistakes – in books, online, on signs and in menus – then you should consider training as an editor so that you can start putting things right!
+If you’re the kind of person that already picks up mistakes – in books, online, on signs and in menus – then you should consider training as an editor so that you can start putting things right!

 Useful experience for editors includes: